Devsstudent/Philosophers/Readme.md

 The Dining Philosophers Problem highlights the complexities of concurrent programming and the importance of synchronization mechanisms to ensure the safe sharing of resources.
 Various solutions exist, each with trade-offs in terms of performance, simplicity, and adherence to deadlock avoidance principles.

+### Bonus
+For the bonus the problem was the same, but instead of each Philosphers being a thread, there were a process.
+So i use 2 thread to monitor each process.
+Using semaphores to communicate between processus.

 ![Score](./Images/Philo_score.png "Score")